jkuokkala/ume-saami-conv/README.md

 ## Usage

 By default, the program converts all input text and outputs the result.
-The -f option can be used to only convert a single (TAB-separated) column of an input line.
+The -f option can be used to only convert a single (TAB-separated) column of each input line.

 Optional arguments:
 ```